Rheumatic diseases are inflammatory, autoimmune, and degenerative diseases that can affect the whole body.

-Additionally, having rheumatic conditions like RA, lupus, or scleroderma can put you at a risk of developing others, such as Sjogren’s syndrome or vasculitis.
+Additionally, having rheumatic conditions such as RA, lupus, or scleroderma can put you at a risk of developing others, such as Sjogren’s syndrome or vasculitis.

-If a rheumatic disease is left untreated, additional damage to your joints and other tissues can accumulate over time.
+Rheumatic diseases can cause additional damage to your joints, and other tissues can accumulate over time without proper treatment.

 Rheumatic diseases are more than just aches and pains.
-They can, in fact, affect most parts of your body including your organs, muscles, and bones, as well as your joints.
+They can affect most parts of your body, including your organs, muscles, bones, and joints.
 These types of diseases may even affect your skin and eyes.

-Rheumatic diseases are inflammatory in nature and many are also autoimmune conditions.
-This means that your immune system mistakenly thinks that your healthy tissue is a threat, and it attacks it.
+Rheumatic diseases are inflammatory, and many are also autoimmune conditions.
+This means that your immune system mistakenly thinks your healthy tissue is a threat and attacks it.
 This can cause pain, swelling, tissue damage, and other complications.

-Although the exact causes of many rheumatic diseases are unknown, it’s likely the result of a complex mix of genetics, environmental factors, and underlying conditions.
+Although the exact causes of many rheumatic diseases are unknown, they’re likely the result of a complex mix of genetics, environmental factors, and underlying conditions.